Synthesis and Decomposition Reactions

 • Bond formation: Synthesis reactions are not limited by the bond types which are formed.
 Both ionic and covalent substances can be synthesised.

-Example: Formation of Ammonia (Haber Process)
+Example: Formation of Ammonia

 $$3H_2(g) + N_2(g) \rightarrow 2NH_3(g)$$

-Notice how this synthesis reaction involves both the formation and breaking of bonds. `N-H` bonds are formed, but the bonds between `H_2` and `N_2` must first be broken.
 If bond breaking is endothermic, and bond formation is exothermic, why then is this synthesis reaction still overall exothermic?
 This is because the bonds formed are stronger than those broken.
-As such, the bond formation step releases more energy than that initially used to break the reactant bonds.
+As such, the bond formation (N–H) step releases more energy than that initially used to break the bonds in reactant molecules.

 Decomposition Reactions